prisms-center/phaseField/index.md

 ***
 ## Announcements
+- 8/3/2018: The new [online PRISMS-PF user manual](doxygen_files/manual.html) is released.
+This replaces the PDF user manual previously used.
 - 5/30/2018: [Version 2.0.2 released.](https://github.com/prisms-center/phaseField/releases/tag/v2.0.2) This is a minor update to v2.0.1.
 The biggest change is that nucleation parameters can now be set on a per-variable basis.
 - 11/21/2017: [Version 2.0.1 released.](https://github.com/prisms-center/phaseField/releases/tag/v2.0.1) This is a minor update to v2.0.
 The biggest change is the introduction of a checkpoint/restart system.